WordPress/gutenberg/packages/fields/README.md

 ### store

-Store definition for the editor namespace.
+Store definition for the fields namespace.

 _Related_